OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/2 February 2003.md

 - The "brother" relationships in biblical stories (Jacob & Esau, Moses & Aaron, etc.) were **invented** to legitimize false lines of transmission.
 - Moses understood the danger of the Ark and **returned it** to its STS creators.
 - The blessing given to Esau and the return of the Ark were separate events.
-- Abraham **acquired** the Perseid female in a manner that suggests abduction.
 - Akhenaten went mad and was helped (killed); not eaten by crocodiles.
 - The plague referenced in Manetho was **multi-faceted**, likely linked to cometary showers.
-- Libyans of the Exodus period were a **Sumerian and Aryan** mix; some ended up in Crete.
-- The importance of Argos is connected to Jason and the Argonauts.
-- The myth of a girl flying on a ram and drowning is alluded to as potentially relevant.

 ---

 ## Historical Insights

-- Connections between myths (Helen, Nefertiti, Paris, Jason and the Argonauts) and biblical stories are **reinforced**.
 - "Dragon Slayers" are a key group involved in **protecting** the last Perseid family member.
 - The Ark and Grail represent different **technological and esoteric traditions**.
-- Stories like Daedalus and Icarus, Jason and the Argonauts, and myths of escape from confinement may contain **historical truth**.
-- Helen/Nefertiti/Sarah may be at the **root of monotheistic** tradition and its destructive consequences.

 ---

-## End of Session